The Future of Liberty

 David Keene (00:42:33):

 That's exactly right.
-I mean, the foundation of a society in the first instance is the individual, the family, and the social institutions that make it up.
-And if you've got those, those are all ameliorating kinds of things that take away the conflict that can exist.
-And they make a civil society possible, take 'em away.
-And you've got a bunch of people that have no reason not to attack each other.
-I mean, it just doesn't work.
-And we see that, and it's why the people who want to remake man want to get rid of all those things.
-That's always been a goal of those folks who think that they can make the communist, and not just the communist, but others.
-You have to beat people into being what you want.
-And the problem with that is that they might beat you into being with.
-So you've got to have that.
-I think that's vitally important.
-And I'm not a doctrinaire, churchgoing, religious conservative, but without that, the rest of it doesn't make a lot of sense.
+The foundation of a society in the first instance is the individual, the family, and the social institutions that make it up.
+If you've got those, those are all ameliorating kinds of things that take away the conflict that can exist.
+They make a civil society possible, take them away, and you've got a bunch of people that have no reason not to attack each other.
+I mean, it just doesn’t work.
+We see that, and it’s why the people who want to remake man want to get rid of all those things.
+That’s always been a goal of those folks who think they can make the communists, and not just the communists but others, into what they want.
+They believe you have to beat people into being what you want them to be.
+And the problem with that is that they might beat you.
+So you've got to have beliefs.
+I believe that’s vitally important.
+I’m not a doctrinaire, churchgoing, religious conservative, but without that, the rest of it doesn’t make a lot of sense.

 Mitch Daniels (00:43:39):

-Yeah.
-Another, in the long list of leadership capacities, you've had you head of the NRA, the National Rifle Association for a good stretch.
+Yes.
+In the long list of leadership capacities you've had, you were head of the NRA, the National Rifle Association for a good stretch.
 It's in the news a lot these days.
-You'll know this quote, I actually didn't until somebody gave me a little book of Jefferson's quotes, not the other day.
-I love this one came new to me.
-He said, the beauty of the second Amendment is it will not be needed until they try to take it from you.
+You'll know this quote, I actually didn't until somebody gave me a little book of Jefferson's quotes, the other day.
+I love this one that came new to me.
+He said, “The beauty of the Second Amendment is it will not be needed until they try to take it from you.”

 David Keene (00:44:06):